-Windy days produce the kind of conditions when you’ll want to avoid changing lenses outdoors.
+Windy days produce the kind of conditions when it’s wise to limit, if not completely avoid, changing lenses outdoors.
 To do so would be to risk dust landing on your camera's sensor.

-Hundreds of tiny particles of dust are no easy to clean off, particularly if you’ve never done it before and your part way through a major photography journey.
+Hundreds of tiny particles of dust are not so easy to clean off, particularly if you’ve never done it before and you’re only part way through a major photography adventure.